Equal employment opportunity policy

 Filing deadlines are important and you must contact us within 45 calendar days after the event you wish to complain about.
-After you contact us, we’ll also explain the and assign an EEO Counselor to help with your claim.
+After you contact us, we’ll also explain the complaint process and assign an EEO Counselor to help with your claim.
 If needed, you can file a formal EEO complaint within 15 calendar days after EEO counseling or mediation and after receiving a “Notice of Right to File a Formal Complaint.”
 The formal EEO complaint can only include the allegations that were presented to the EEO Counselor.

 CFPB equal employment opportunity reports